one2blame/one2blame.github.io/content/Breach operations/jscript-applocker-bypass.md

 ```

 Given the structure of this payload, we can see how we would go about smuggling
-our malicious Jscript.
+our malicious JScript.
 Here's an example invocation of this payload using
 `mshta.exe`:

 ```powershell